reqable/reqable-docs/en-US/changelogs/linux/index.md

 - 🚀 [NEW] Refactor capture multi-session UX.
 - 🚀 [NEW] Supports importing API collections of Postman, Hoppscotch, ApiPost and Apifox.
 - 🚀 [NEW] Support for merging capture records into other session tabs.
-- 💪 [Opt] Improve application startup speed.
+- 💪 [OPT] Improve application startup speed.
-- 💪 [Opt] Automatically clean up expired capture cache files.
+- 💪 [OPT] Automatically clean up expired capture cache files.
-- 💪 [Opt] Bookmark filtering and domain name filtering conditions are changed from `and` to `or`.
+- 💪 [OPT] Bookmark filtering and domain name filtering conditions are changed from `and` to `or`.
 - 🐞 [Fix] The bug that the SSL traffic of the remote device is not decrypted when the computer does not have a certificate installed.

 ## v1.1.5 <small><small>*2023-07-31*</small></small>
 - 🚀 [NEW] Support SSL bypass configuration (right-click the shield icon).
-- 💪 [Opt] MITM proxy is skipped if the certificate is not installed successfully.
+- 💪 [OPT] MITM proxy is skipped if the certificate is not installed successfully.
-- 💪 [Opt] Remove the limit of 9999 repeats.
+- 💪 [OPT] Remove the limit of 9999 repeats.
-- 💪 [Opt] Server address will also be displayed in the traffic list after the proxy connection fails.
+- 💪 [OPT] Server address will also be displayed in the traffic list after the proxy connection fails.
-- 💪 [Opt] License window adds a display of the reason for restriction.
+- 💪 [OPT] License window adds a display of the reason for restriction.
-- 💪 [Opt] Traffic list supports Home/End/PageUp/PageDown shortcut keys.
+- 💪 [OPT] Traffic list supports Home/End/PageUp/PageDown shortcut keys.
-- 💪 [Opt] The editor supports Home/End shortcut keys.
+- 💪 [OPT] The editor supports Home/End shortcut keys.
 - 🐞 [Fix] Wildcard matching algorithm may enter an infinite loop.
 - 🐞 [Fix] cURL format for copying Multipart requests in the traffic list is incorrect.